CEED/libCEED/doc/papers/joss/paper.md

 affiliations:
  - name: University of Colorado Boulder
    index: 1
-date: XXXX TODO: write date XXXX
+date: XXXX TODO write date XXXX
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post: